** Important Messages **

 Students must be in good academic standing

 Students must be making satisfactory academic progress towards completing their JC degree or certificate program.
-Good academic standing means maintaining a minimum cumulative grade point average of 2.0 on all attempted credit hours.
+Good academic standing means maintaining a minimum cumulative grade point average of 2.0.
 Satisfactory academic progress toward completion of a course of study means completion of 67 percent (%) of all attempted credits.

 If you are transferring to JC midyear and requesting loan funds, an unofficial copy of your previous academic transcript will be required.
 The academic transcript is required to verify you were making satisfactory academic progress at the previous school before a loan can be processed at JC.